 The Subrecipient will direct all communications concerning this agreement to the Department of Community Development, Homeless Division, 137 Peachtree Street, SW, Atlanta, GA 30303, or HomelessInfo@fultoncountyga.gov, and will file progress reports as requested by this Office.
 The Subrecipient, in performing the services under this agreement, will abide by the terms of the budget attached hereto and made apart hereof as Attachment A. The County and the Subrecipient agree to revise this agreement and the attached budget to reflect redistribution of line items as may be necessary.
-Extensions to Time of Performance may also be granted by the Department of Community Development pursuant to approval of same by the Fulton County Board of Commissioners.
+Extensions to Time of Performance may also be granted by the Department of Community Development, subject to approval by the Board of Commissioners.